geminiplanetimager/gpi_pipeline/documentation/ifs/fieldofview.rst

 **Q: I want to derotate cubes to north up myself, rather than relying on the pipeline primitive or gpitv.
 How do I do this?**

-It's a little more complicated than just rotating by the parallatic angle (``PAR_ANG`` keyword) because there is also the ~ 24.5 degree rotation of the lenslet array in order to prevent overlap of the spectra in spectral mode.
+It's a little more complicated than just rotating by the parallatic angle (``PAR_ANG`` or ``AVPARANG`` keywords) because there is also the ~ 24.5 degree rotation of the lenslet array in order to prevent overlap of the spectra in spectral mode.
 Also don't forget that you have to flip the raw cubes left-to-right if you want to get east counterclockwise of north.

 The relevant code is in two places::

  pipeline/utils/gpi_update_wcs_basic.pro            This updates the WCS keywords whenever a cube is created pipeline/utils/gpi_rotate_cube.pro                 This is what does the actual rotation, based on those WCS keywords.

-It does use PAR_ANG for the time variable part, then adds in the offsets for the IFS orientation with respect to Gemini.
+It uses ``AVPARANG`` for the time variable part, then adds in the offsets for the IFS orientation with respect to Gemini.

+Note that the ``PAR_ANG`` keyword gives the instantaneous parallactic angle at the time that the Gemini Data System saves state for the FITS header, which occurs when the exposure is triggered (i.e. the ``PAR_ANG`` actually gives the parallactic angle a couple seconds before the start of integration!)
+The GPI pipeline computes an ``AVPARANG`` keyword that is the time-averaged parallactic angle over the course of the exposure.
+For targets that cross very close to zenith and thus have high maximum rotation rates, ``PAR_ANG`` can be offset by several degrees for exposures taken right at transit.

+The GPI pipeline as of version 1.3 uses ``AVPARANG`` for all astrometric and rotation calculations, and you should too if you're doing any rotations in your own code outside of the pipeline.